oschl-git/jecna-wa-certificates/answers/ADFo.md

 	**Standard Themes**

-- A theme identifies a collection of templates which define the look and feel of the application?
+- A theme identifies a collection of templates which define the look and feel of the application.
+True or False?

 	**True**